henrique-coder/streamsnapper/README.md

 ### StreamSnapper

-StreamSnapper is an intuitive library designed to simplify and enhance YouTube media downloads.
-It offers efficient, high-speed media extraction with optional tools for advanced data retrieval from YouTube.
+StreamSnapper is an intuitive library designed to simplify, enhance, and organize media downloads from a variety of audiovisual platforms.
+It offers efficient, high-speed media extraction with optional tools for extracting data from these platforms.